 The collection was initially organised during the Port Arthur Conservation Project (PACP) 1979-1984.
 The information generated included photographs, slides, plans and archaeological data.
 Today the collection covers material with an emphasis on the convict period and the conservation and management of the historic sites, as well as historical, geographical, archaeological, sociological, educational and other aspects of Port Arthur Historic Site and the Tasman Peninsula.
 Other subjects of relevance include museum studies, interpretation, colonial crafts and trades, gardening, Tasmanian and Australian history.

 While the collection includes information on Port Arthur convicts and free people it does not include original Tasmanian convict records.
-Convict records are held in the custodianship of the Tasmanian Archive and Heritage Office (TAHO), however most have now been digitised and can be viewed online via the LINC Tasmania website.
+Convict records are held in the Tasmanian Archives, however most have now been digitised and can be viewed online via the LINC Tasmania website.

 The Centre provides access to online catalogues and indexes e.g. Archives Online (via LINC Tasmania), National Library and others, including image and newspaper indexes e.g. TROVE.